openstack-archive/dragonflow/doc/source/specs/control_plane_testing.rst

 2. Message Publish Subscribe Test Plan
 ======================================
-Message publish/subscribe test plan is intended to test Dragonflow PUB/SUB mechanizm.
+Message publish/subscribe test plan is intended to test Dragonflow PUB/SUB mechanism.
 This test measures the aggregate throughput of a MQ layer.

 This test will cover the following: